ajaypro/Daily-Learnings/android/UI/RecyclerView.md

     difference in list
   * Also internally implements getItem() and getItemCount(), we don't need to call in adapter
   * AsyncListDiffer a helper for computing differences between two lists with on DiffUtil and runs on bg thread
+  * Your code needs to tell the ListAdapter when a changed list is available.
+ListAdapter provides a method called submitList() to tell ListAdapter that a new version of the list is available.
+When this method is called, the ListAdapter diffs the new list against the old one and detects items that were added, removed, moved, or changed
   * [in depth blog](https://medium.com/@hackathon.blog.42/listadapter-renewed-9b5b496198e2)

 POM - ViewHolder as singleton